 An alternative way of looking at the quantized case presented in [10] is that of assuming that K tasks of weights $c_j = 1$ (j = 1, ..., K) are traveling on the network, and it is required to reach a balanced load distribution.
-The problem of load balancing with unity size tokens has been studied in many forms [5], [3], [9], [8] and a fair amount of attention has been given to distributed solutions in which the desired global behavior emerges from the interaction rules between the agents [6], [7].
+The problem of load balancing with unity size tokens has been studied in many forms [8], [9], [5],[3] and a fair amount of attention has been given to distributed solutions in which the desired global behavior emerges from the interaction rules between the agents [6], [7].

-Here we generalize this setting assuming that $c_j \in \mathbb{N}$ , i.e., different integer weights may be associated to each task.
+Here we generalize this setting assuming that $c_j \in \mathbb{N}$ and possibly different weights may be associated to each task.
 In the following, we will refer to such a problem as generalized quantized load balancing and we denote the proposed gossip-based algorithms as generalized quantized gossip algorithms (GQG).

 As pointed out by Gosh in [6] parallel systems benefit from highly distributed task scheduling for two main reasons: the cost of communication with processors in the neighborhood is small and it allows to gain the most from massive parallel architectures.
-Nevertheless approximate distributed load balancing algorithms may block when non-unitary size tasks are considered [15].
+Nevertheless approximate distributed load balancing algorithms may block when nonunitary size tasks are considered [15].